-- Senior CS/MD – 10 years or more in an industry clinical research or medical affairs setting, that has provided experience in protocol development, study conduct, and data review.
+- MD – 10 years or more in an industry clinical research or medical affairs setting, that has provided experience in protocol development, study conduct, and data review.
 The candidate must have a proven ability to work independently, and experience in the clinical issues typically seen in oncology clinical studies.

 - Track record of achievement and innovation in biotech and/or pharmaceutical medicine.
 Demonstrated understanding of the complexities and recent developments in oncology/inflammatory diseases.
 Understanding of issues related to the design and performance of technologically demanding trials.
 Confident discussing scientific/mechanistic aspects of oncology/inflammation drug development.

 - Track record of partnering with clinical leaders, translational medicine scientists, pharmacokinetics, CROs, KOLs, etc. in designing excellent clinical oncology/inflammatory disease studies and demonstrated potential to design development plans that produce both timely and good quality data.